FollowTheProcess/cli/README.md

 - `net.IP`

 > [!WARNING]
 > Slice types are not supported (yet), for those you need to use the `cmd.Args()` method to get the arguments manually.
-I'm working on this!
+I plan to address this but it can be tricky
+> as slice types will eat up the remainder of the arguments so I need to figure out a good DevEx for this as it could lead to confusing outcomes

 ## Core Principles